dkim-95112/guides/source/localizable/tutorial/autocomplete-component.md

 </ul>
 ```
 It contains an [`{{input}}`](../../templates/input-helpers) helper, that
-renders as a text field that the user can type in to look for properties
+renders as a text field that the user can type in to look for rentals
 in a given city.
 The `value` property of the `input` will be bound to the
 `filter` property in our component.
-The `key-up` property
-will be bound to a `autoComplete` action in our backing object, and passes
+The `key-up` property will be bound
- the `filter` property as a parameter.
+to the `autoComplete` action.

 It also contains a button, whose `action` parameter is bound to the
 `search` action in our component.